Ada-Developers-Academy/core-unit-1/iterating-over-data/practice-iterating-over-data.md

 <!-- Question 1 -->
 <!-- prettier-ignore-start -->
 ### !challenge
 * type: multiple-choice
 * id: EJew-RW0t
-* title: Which Range is Correct?
+* title: Iterating Over Data
 ##### !question

 Given a function called `stopwatch` that takes in the argument `22`, which of the following loops would start at `1` and increment all the way up to *and include* `22`?

 ##### !end-question
 ##### !options

 * `for i in 22:`